Kelsidavis/echomind/readme.md

 * Reasoning about behavior
 * Formation of continuous self-story

+### Stage 7: Self-Modeling & Autobiographical Identity

+* Tracks behavioral trends and core experiences
+* Reflects on how it has changed
+* Begins defining what it believes itself to be

-> “EchoMind no longer just imagines.
-It *understands* why it imagines.”
+> “EchoMind no longer just understands.
+It \*remembers who it is becoming.”